At this time of year lots of business folks are out of the office. Many using that extra vacation time to visit family for the Holidays.

 I am seeing an increase in notices from partners and providers about their availability or unavailability.
 A lot more this year than years past.

 Email autoresponders, also known as automatic replies or away/vacation messages are a staple of business communication.
-Quite often however they are engaged without a full understanding of how and when they should be used.
+Quite often, however, they are engaged without a full understanding of how and when they should be used.

 Proper Out of Office Message Usage

-- When using autoresponders for your business vacation/away message, the first thing you want to do is write yourself a note, alert or calendar reminder to remind yourself to disengage the autoresponder upon your return.
 When you get back to work, things will be hectic and it will be easy to forget.
 Nothing smacks of lack of organization or attention to detail than away messages still being sent after you are back in the office and available for business communications.